CharonSSS/RSS-Origin/README.md

 ### Download & installation instruction

-1. Go to the release page of this repository, download **"_RSS-Origin CelestialsPack Core.zip_"**
+1. Go to the release page of this repository, download **"_RSS-Origin CelestialsPack Core.zip_"**.
 2. Go to the release page of this repository, choose what celestial(s) you desired, download it.
 3. Unzip **"_RSS-Origin CelestialsPack Core.zip_"**，you will find 2 folders, Principia and RSSOrigin.
 Put both of them into your Gamedata in the right way and overwrite the 2 cfgs of Principia. (if you are playing without Principia, just ignore the 2 cfgs)
-4.
+4. Follow the step in Important note above.
+5. If you are playing **without** Principia, just launch the game and continue your saves.
+6. If you are playing **with** Principia, launch your game and create a new save to play.
+(Don't open your old saves, or your game will crash or your save will be broken!)

 ***
 # Credit